Golden Valley, Minnesota

-Golden Valley is a western and first-ring suburb of Minneapolis in Hennepin County, Minnesota, United States.
+Golden Valley is a western first-ring suburb of Minneapolis in Hennepin County, Minnesota, United States.
 Its population was 22,552 at the 2020 census, and was estimated to be 21,263 in 2024.
 The city is mostly residential and is bordered by Interstate 394.
 Over 15% of it is parks or nature reserves.
 Minnesota State Highway 55 runs through the city, providing a direct route to downtown Minneapolis.

 Golden Valley is the main corporate headquarters of General Mills, a major flour-milling and food-products company originally located in Minneapolis.
 It is the site of Pentair's U.S. headquarters and local NBC affiliate KARE.
 The city was also home to the former Minneapolis-Honeywell headquarters, which is now the Resideo Technologies corporate offices.

 History

 Golden Valley is located on the ancestral lands of the Dakota people.
 Ojibwe and Sioux tribes had encampments on nearby Medicine Lake.
 The first white settlers arrived in the early 1850s.
 Golden Valley was incorporated on December 17, 1886.
 In the early 20th century, it was mostly a farming community.